meet-projects/Y1-Summer-Labs/04. Strings Lab/README.md

 ### Wrapping up:
 - Please show your work to an Instructor or TA!
 - When you're done, click on the submission link: https://forms.gle/qVVUmwfDuUavMA3g8
-- Copy your replit lab url, and paste it in the right place in the survey.
 - Submit the survey!
 - Do the bonus section to experiment with more string FUNctions.